-The default workload is set to 25md, plus 10md when cryptographic mechanisms are implemented in essential security functions of the product.
+The default workload is set to 25 person days, plus 10 person days when cryptographic mechanisms are implemented in essential security functions of the product.

-Unless national or common specific methodologies require otherwise, the workload in an initial certification shall not be less than 15 md or more than 50 md, plus 10md when cryptographic mechanisms are implemented in essential security functions of the product.
+Unless national or common specific methodologies require otherwise, the workload in an initial certification shall not be less than 15 person days or more than 50 person days, plus 10 person days when cryptographic mechanisms are implemented in essential security functions of the product.